Azure/iot-edge-v1/doc/sample_dotnet_desktop.md

 [devbox setup](devbox_setup.md) guide has information on how you can build the SDK.
 To build .NET Modules you should build solution here (../bindings/dotnet/dotnet-binding/dotnet-binding.sln).
 Today the Solution has:
-1. Microsoft.Azure.IoT.Gateway ==> DLL you shall reference on your module project;
+1. Microsoft.Azure.IoT.Gateway ==> DLL you shall reference on your module project.
-2. Microsoft.Azure.IoT.Gateway.Test ==> Unit tests for the implementation of Message and MessageBus Classes;
+2. Microsoft.Azure.IoT.Gateway.Test ==> Unit tests for the implementation of Message and MessageBus Classes.
-3. PrinterModule ==> .NET(C#) Module that output to the console content received by Sensor Module;
+3. PrinterModule ==> .NET(C#) Module that output to the console content received by Sensor Module.
-4. Sensor Module ==> .NET(C#) Module that publishes Simulated Sensor data to the gateway;
+4. Sensor Module ==> .NET(C#) Module that publishes Simulated Sensor data to the gateway.

 Building the solution you will have the following binaries:
-1. Microsoft.Azure.IoT.Gateway.Test.dll
+1. Microsoft.Azure.IoT.Gateway.Test.dll.
-2. SensorModule.dll
+2. SensorModule.dll.
-3. PrinterModule.dll
+3. PrinterModule.dll.

 Copy these binaries to the same folder you run your gateway.

 Running the sample
 ------------------
-1. Open azure_iot_gateway_sdk solution and configure project `dotnet_binding_sample` as a Startup Sample;
+1. Open azure_iot_gateway_sdk solution and configure project `dotnet_binding_sample` as a Startup Sample.
-2. Go to the Project Properties and change `Command Arguments` to point to dotnet_binding_sample.json;
+2. Go to the Project Properties and change `Command Arguments` to point to dotnet_binding_sample.json.
 3. Copy the following binaries to the folder: `build\samples\dotnet_binding_sample\Debug`:
-    * Microsoft.Azure.IoT.Gateway.dll(and pdb if you want to debug);
+    * Microsoft.Azure.IoT.Gateway.dll(and pdb if you want to debug).
-    * PrinterModule.dll
+    * PrinterModule.dll.
-    * SensorModule.dll
+    * SensorModule.dll.
-4. Change the configuration Debugger Type to Mixed (this way you will be able to set breakpoints on Managed code as well as Native Code);
+4. Change the configuration Debugger Type to Mixed (this way you will be able to set breakpoints on Managed code as well as Native Code).
 5. Run.